mjiricka/quake-like-console/README.md

 # Quake-like console for OpenBox

+**UPDATE: THIS SCRIPT HAS NEVER WORKED RELIABLY, I AM NOT SURE WHY, SO I STOPPED USING IT.**

+---

 Script for displaying uRXVt terminal as quake-like console.
 Written in Python3, works in OpenBox.

 The script shows undecorated terminal window on top of all windows and on all desktops at top of a screen (hence "quake-like").
 When the script is run again, the terminal becomes hidden.
 After another run, the terminal becomes visible again.